 - North Carolina (1,460 bridges)

 The American Association of State Highway and Transportation Officials now requires new bridges to be designed with a service life of 75 years or more, so bridge engineers and contractors have been turning to UHPC to meet these new requirements.
-Our proprietary UHPC mix more than makes the grade.
+Our proprietary UHPC concrete mix more than makes the grade.

-Cor-Tuf UHPC delivers exceptional strength.
+Cor-Tuf UHPC delivers exceptional high strength concrete.
 Compressive strength can reach 50,000 psi for some mixes (compared to 2,500 to 5,000 psi for traditional concrete).
 Flexural strength can surpass 2,000 psi, whereas traditional concrete only delivers 400 to 700 psi.
 Cor-Tuf UHPC also has a 100-year product lifespan, surpassing the new 75-year service-life requirement for new bridges.
 Cor-Tuf UHPC also provides many other benefits that make it the best choice for infrastructure improvements.

 Cor-Tuf UHPC is: